-	People who are: blind, visually impaired, deaf, hard of hearing, mentally retarded.
-People with, or who have: Cerebral Palsy, Down's Syndrome, mental illness, paraplegia, quadriplegia, partial hearing loss, seizure disorder, specific learning disability, speech impairment.
+People who are: blind, visually impaired, deaf, hard of hearing.
+People with, or who have: Cerebral Palsy, mental illness, paraplegia, quadriplegia, partial hearing loss, seizure disorder, specific learning disability, speech impairment.

 Be careful not to imply that people with disabilities are to be pitied, feared or ignored, or that they are somehow more heroic, courageous, patient or 'special' than others.
 Never use the term 'normal' in contrast.

 |Not:||Trina held her own while swimming with normal children.|

 A person in a wheelchair is a 'wheelchair user' or 'uses a wheelchair.'
 Avoid terms that define the disability as a limitation such as 'confined to a wheelchair' or 'wheelchair-bound."
 A wheelchair liberates; it doesn't confine.

 Never use the terms 'victim' or 'sufferer' to refer to a person who has had a disease or disability.
 This term dehumanizes the person and emphasizes powerlessness.